19morpheus80/wrkz-oci/README.md

 Then you can run Wrkzd in a 9MB container!

-Coming soon; more great innovations!
+Coming soon; more great innovations, and smaller images.
 +++

 # To find out what to do read on..